RomanEmreis/volga-docs/docs/getting-started/route-params.md

     app.run().await
 }
 ```
-In the code above, in the curly brackets, we described the GET route with a `name` parameter, so if we run commands like below over the Web API it will call the same handler and pass an appropriate `name` as a route parameter.
+In the code above, in the curly brackets, we described the GET route with a `name` parameter, so if we run requests like below over the Web API it will call the same handler and pass an appropriate `name` as a route parameter.
 ```bash
 > curl http://localhost:7878/hello/world
 Hello world!